-Auger refusal materials were encountered within 4 of the 8 borings at depths ranging from about 131⁄2 feet at boring B-05 to 16 feet at borings B-03 and B-04.
+Auger refusal materials were encountered within borings B-1, B-2, B-3, and B-4 at depths ranging from about 11.5 feet at boring B-1 to 15 feet at boring B-2.
 Refusal is a designation applied to materials that cannot be further penetrated by the power auger with ordinary effort and is normally indicative of a very hard or very dense material, such as boulders or gravel lenses or the upper surface of bedrock.
-In addition to the refusal materials, weathered rock layers were encountered above the refusal materials at borings B-02 and B-03.
 Rock coring was beyond the scope of this exploration; therefore, the character and continuity of the refusal materials could not be determined.

 Split spoon refusal materials were encountered with the borings.
 Split spoon refusal materials are defined as materials that cannot be penetrated with a standard split spoon using ordinary effort (greater than 50 blows per 6 inches).
-These materials were encountered in borings B-01 and B-03 at depths ranging from 13 to 141⁄2 feet.
+These materials were encountered in boring B-2 at a depth of 141⁄2 feet.